Burnley 0-2 Bournemouth: Sam Surridge and Junior Stanislas penalty send Cherries into last eight

 Phil Bardsley shot through a cluster of players and just wide of Begovic's post as Burnley's spell of pressure continued to go unrewarded on a night punctuated by gentle snowfall.

-Bournemouth made the game safe two minutes from time when Dunne tripped the onrushing Surridge in the area, with Stanislas confidently dispatching the penalty as the away side reached the last eight for the first time since the 1956/57 season.
+Bournemouth made the game safe two minutes from time when Dunne tripped the onrushing Surridge in the area, with Stanislas confidently dispatching the penalty as the away side reached the last eight for the first time in 64 years.

 What the managers said